Heat Diffusion Equation (1D)

 Boundary Conditions

-Boundary conditions are implemented using ghost nodes located at $\frac{\Delta x}{2}$ outside the domain boundaries.
-Within the GeoModBox.jl, the two most common thermal boundary conditions are currently considered: Dirichlet and Neumann.
+Boundary conditions are imposed using ghost nodes located at $\frac{\Delta x}{2}$ outside the domain boundaries.
+Within GeoModBox.jl, the two most common thermal boundary conditions are currently supported: Dirichlet and Neumann.

 Dirichlet Boundary Condition

-The Dirichlet condition specifies a fixed temperature at the boundary.
-The temperature at the left (West) and right (East) ghost nodes $T_{\textrm{G}}^W$ and $T_{\textrm{G}}^E$ is given by:
+The Dirichlet condition prescribes a fixed boundary temperature.
+The temperatures at the left (West) and right (East) ghost nodes, $T_{\textrm{G}}^W$ and $T_{\textrm{G}}^E$, are:

 \[\begin{equation} T_{\textrm{G}}^W = 2T_{\textrm{BC}}^W - T_{1}, \end{equation}\]